How YouTube Addiction Is Damaging Generation Z

 It's hip to be a YouTuber or watch videos on the site if you're a young adult.

 In fact, many teens view it as their personal platform that adults and older folks can't or shouldn't access.
-As mentioned, the fame of e-celebs played a huge role in garnering teens' attention.
+As mentioned, the fame of e-celebs played a huge role in garnering teens' attention to the point where becoming a youtuber is now the most sought after Generation Z career.

 Many of today's emerging YouTube stars are older teens or young adults themselves, which strongly attracts the younger demographic.
 Teens subscribe to a variety of these "stars" and watch numerous videos on both their main and/or vlog channel.